Fujifilm X-T2 vs Nikon D7200

-The Fujifilm X-T2 and the Nikon D7200 are two enthusiast cameras that were announced, respectively, in July 2016 and March 2015.
+The Fujifilm X-T2 and the Nikon D7200 are two enthusiast cameras that were revealed to the public, respectively, in July 2016 and March 2015.
 The X-T2 is a mirrorless interchangeable lens camera, while the D7200 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 An illustration of the physical size and weight of the Fujifilm X-T2 and the Nikon D7200 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X-T2 – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably larger (19 percent) than the Fujifilm X-T2.
 Moreover, the D7200 is substantially heavier (51 percent) than the X-T2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.